mapeditor/tiled/docs/reference/json-map-format.rst

 JSON Map Format
 ===============

-Tiled can also export maps as JSON files.
-To do so, simply select "File
-> Export As" and select the JSON file type.
+Tiled can export maps as JSON files.
+To do so, simply select "File > Export As" and select the JSON file type.
 You can export json from the command line with the ``--export-map`` option.

 The fields found in the JSON format differ slightly from those in the